 A narrow causeway connects this pretty island to mainland Massachusetts.
 The park is a short distance from historic Salem.
 This small camping site is perfect for those who love both history and the natural world.
-You can take your own RV onsite or make arrangements to rent a well equipped tent site.
+You can take your own RV onsite or make arrangements to rent a well-equipped tent site.
 The site has bathrooms and showers as well as small shops to buy those little necessities.

 For those who want to get away, this one is well worth the trip.
 The secluded island is centrally located but it’s also a bit off the beaten path.
 Visitors can walk around the green island and admire views from onshore.
-In between, it makes a great place from which to discover historic Salem on person.
+In between, it makes a great place from which to discover historic Salem in person.
 The city is a short distance away.
-Boston is also an easy day trip, making this a good choice for those want to save money.
+Boston is also an easy day trip, making this a good choice for those who want to save money.